-Department of Parks, Recreation, and Tourism Page 6 of 7 THE REAL PROPERTY OF THE PROPE Effective Date: July 1, 2023 Prince William County, Virginia Constantion of the second second Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1
+THE REAL PROPERTY OF THE REAL Department of I Darks Page 6 of 7 • Department of Parks, Recreation, and Tourism Prince William County, Virginia Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1

 To be considered a DPRT volunteer, individuals serving in coordination with a partner organization (including friends groups and philanthropic partners) must perform specific volunteer duties assigned by DPRT.
 It does not matter if the person receives pay, work credit, academic credit, or other types of compensation from sources outside of DPRT.
 If DPRT is not paying that person for their work, they shall sign a Volunteer Agreement.
 As with other organizations, employees (or volunteers) of park friends groups or other organizations operating under a philanthropic partnership agreement may be interested in volunteering in support of DPRT programs or projects.
 Work performed by employees, volunteers, or members of friends groups and partners under the direction of and for the benefit of DPRT, may be counted as volunteer time.